Poi definitions: Weaves

-Beat - a single rotation of the poi head.
+Beat – a single rotation of the poi head.
 In terms of a weave, the number of rotations that the poi heads undergo before changing plane positions or making a full motion/position change cycle.

 Fountain

 Fountain refers to a class of tricks in which the poi change direction of spin in relation to the orientation of spinner.

 The fountain motion usually involves the spinner physically turning or changing hand positions such that the spin direction is maintained, but the spin direction is opposite in relation to the spinner's starting position.

-Waist Wrap refers to a type of fountain, often performed in a wall plane fashion by which the spinner moves his or her hand from one side of the body to the other by either reaching around the front, spinning behind him or herself, or from behind the back, spinning in front of him or herself.
+Waist Wrap refers to a type of fountain, often performed in a wall plane fashion by which the spinner moves their hand from one side of the body to the other by either reaching around the front, spinning behind him or herself, or from behind the back, spinning in front of him or herself.

-Thru-Wraps
+Thru-wraps

-Thru-wrap - refer to a class of tricks in which the poi wrap with a body part or with each other in such a manner as to not change the direction of spin.
+Thru-wrap – refer to a class of tricks in which the poi wrap with a body part or with each other in such a manner as to not change the direction of spin.
 This type of move often involves the center of gravity of the poi changing from the end to the center of the poi in an isolated fashion.

-Air-wrap - also known as a tangle, refers to a through-wrap in which the poi are wrapped with each other thus changing their respective centers of gravity to the point of intersection, typically for one rotation.
+Air-wrap – also known as a tangle, refers to a through-wrap in which the poi are wrapped with each other thus changing their respective centers of gravity to the point of intersection, typically for one rotation.

-Hyperloop - is a type of air-wrap such that the poi are wrapped in such a way as their centers of gravity are changed to the point of intersection and the motion of the poi head perpetuates the rotation of the other.
+Hyperloop – is a type of air-wrap such that the poi are wrapped in such a way as their centers of gravity are changed to the point of intersection and the motion of the poi head perpetuates the rotation of the other.